diyakishore/TRIPPLANNR/README.md

 We welcome contributions from the community to enhance and expand the Trip Planner Website.
 If you're interested in contributing, please follow our Contribution Guidelines.

 Start planning your next adventure with the Trip Planner Website.
-Happy travels! 🗺️🚀
+Happy travel! 🗺️🚀